 While you are trying to find the owner, set the cat up with food, water, a litter box (they sell inexpensive disposable boxes prefilled with litter), and a little towel or blanket in a bathroom, spare bedroom, or basement (don’t allow the cat around your pets or their food and supplies).
 If you’ve given it a week or two and have had no luck finding an owner, you might want to keep the cat for yourself (congrats and thank you)!
 You’ll need to take the cat to a vet to make sure it is spayed or neutered, receives a rabies and FVRCP vaccine (non-adjuvanted recommended), is tested for FIV/FeLV (never euthanize a cat for testing positive; it could be a false positive, and there are groups that specialize in these cats — get more guidance here), gets dewormed, receives a flea preventative, and, of course, gets microchipped (don’t forget to register the chip).
 There are articles on how to introduce a new cat to your existing dog or cat here.

 If you are not in a position to keep the cat, you can ask trusted friends and family members if they would like a new friend (provided they will complete the vetting described above).
+You can try to rehome the pet yourself using Rehome by Adoptapet (please select Stray Haven Rescue as the referring organization).
 If you have no takers, you can contact local rescues to see if they have room (note that no-kill rescues and shelters have limited space and are almost always full).
 When contacting a rescue, be sure to include the following:

 - good photos